mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:

 name:     Hsuku<br>
-text:     At the end of any player's turn, give one of their minions a random buff and keyword (excluding Hsuku).
+text:     At the end of any player's turn, randomly give one of their minions a random buff and keyword (excluding Hsuku).

 name:     Loreweaver<br>
 text:     Whenever you draw a spell, put a copy of it into your hand.